gwleuverink/bundle/docs/production-builds.md

 {: .warning }

-> This failover system won't work on environments without a writable storage path (Like Vapor or other serverless setups) since Bun requires us to write a temporary file on the same disk Bun is invoked from.
+> The failover system won't work on environments without a writable storage path (Like Vapor or other serverless setups) since Bun requires us to write a temporary file on the same disk Bun is invoked from.